 A great gag cartoon can make you think.
 Charles Martin's cartoon gives me cold comfort about health care.
-40 years later, the writing still resonates.
+Over 50 years later, the writing still resonates.

 Mordillo is one of those cartoonists who deserves to more popularly known in the States.
 Another desert island gag -- beautifully and joyously drawn.